-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to William M Regan, Jon M Talotta and Ryan M Philp of Hogan Lovells US LLP, the contributing editors, for their assistance in devising and editing this volume.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editors, William M Regan, Jon M Talotta and Ryan M Philp of Hogan Lovells US LLP, for their continued assistance with this volume.

-London May 2018
+London May 2019